 It was now going on to mid-day, and I began to feel very hungry, for I had tasted nothing since the evening before.
 Two or three houses stood in a cluster upon the moor, but the blackened walls and scorched thatch showed that it was hopeless to expect anything from them.
-Once or twice I spied folk in the fields or on the roadway; but at sight of an armed horseman they ran for their lives, diving into the brushwood like wild animals.
+Once or twice I spied folk in the fields or on the road-way; but at sight of an armed horseman they ran for their lives, diving into the brushwood like wild animals.
 At one place, where a high oak-tree marked the meeting of three roads, two bodies dangling from one of the branches showed that the fears of the villagers were based upon experience.
 These poor men had in all likelihood been hanged because the amount of their little hoardings had not come up to the expectations of their plunderers, or because, having given all to one band of robbers, they had nothing with which to appease the next.
 At last, when I was fairly weary of my fruitless search for food, I espied a windmill standing upon a green hill at the other side of some fields.
-Judging from its appearance that it had escaped the general pillage, I took the pathway which branched away to it from the high-road.
+Judging from its appearance that it had escaped the general pillage, I took the path-way which branched away to it shed which was evidently used to stall the horses which brought the farmers' grain.
+Some grass was heaped up inside it, so I loosened Covenant's girths and left him to have a hearty meal.
+The mill itself appeared to be silent and empty.
+I